smafira-bf3r/smafira-st/index.md

 ## Important dates (shared task)

-- Release of the test data: Jan/2025
+- Release of the test data (batch1): Jan-Feb/2025
-- Submissions of annotations (batch1): March 20th, 2025
 - Release of the test data (batch2): Mar/2025
+- Submissions of annotations: April 30th, 2025
-- Submissions of annotations (batch2): May 2nd, 2025
+- Submissions of system paper: May 5th, 2025

-## Important dates (BioNLP workshop)

-Please check the [BioNLP workshop](https://aclweb.org/aclwiki/BioNLP_Workshop) web site.
+- Final submissions of system paper: May 20th, 2025

 ## Data and annotation tool